Neil925/CrazyPills/README.md

 # Crazy Pills

-An SCP:SL Exiled plugin that allows for randomized and fun events to occur upon consumptions of the in-game item "Pain Killers".
+An SCP:SL Exiled plugin that allows for randomized and fun events to occur upon consumption of the in-game item "Pain Killers".

 When enabling this plugin, 15 randomized events may occur during the consumption of the "Pain Killers" item in SCP:SL.